Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 - The warning will be permanently logged by Horizon staff.

 ### Bans
-The third time that a user violates the rules:
+The third time that a user violates the rules, or for serious violations regardless of previous history:
 - The user will be banned from the Horizon Discord server.
 - At the discretion of the Horizon staff, the user may be banned from the UYA/R&C 3 and/or DL/Gladiator game servers.
 - At the discretion of the Horizon staff, the ban may expire in 9 months (see next section).